Want to know more about AILET

 Preparing for an entrance exam can be a tough task if you don't have an exact idea of what and how to prepare.
 For any examination, it is important for students to study the subject matter well.
 For AILET, candidates should have a good hold on selected subject matters, especially on legal terms and phrases.
 All India Law Entrance Test (AILET) is one of the most popular law entrance exams.
-It is going to be conducted by National Law University Delhi (NLU-D) most probably during the first week of May for admissions into five-year integrated undergraduate and two-year postgraduate law programmes.
+It is going to be conducted by National Law University Delhi (NLU-D) for admissions into five-year integrated undergraduate and two-year postgraduate law programmes.
 The main aim of conducting AILET is to organise advanced studies and promote research in all branches of law.
 AILET covers questions from five major areas, including English, General Knowledge and Current Affairs, Legal Aptitude, Logical Reasoning and Elementary Mathematics.
-For all those who are appearing for AILET 2020, having complete knowledge about AILET 2020 syllabus and AILET 2020 exam pattern beforehand is essential in the process of preparation.
+For all those who are appearing for AILET 2021, having complete knowledge about AILET 2021 syllabus and AILET 2021 exam pattern beforehand is essential in the process of preparation.

 The paper for BA LLB consists of 5 different sections.
 The total number of questions asked in the paper are 150 and all the questions are of objective type.
 Candidates get 90 minutes to complete this section being mindful of the marking scheme.
 Candidates have to be careful while attempting a question that they are not sure about as 0.25 marks are deducted for every incorrect answer.
 For every correct answer, candidates are awarded 1 mark.
 Following are the sections involved in the paper -